+Despite these changes, in AC 2019-2020 the target was not met.
+In AC 2019-2020, no data were available due to campus and school closures according to federal and state stay-at-home orders due to the coronavirus pandemic.

+These changes had the potential to impact the students' ability to demonstrate knowledge of developmentally appropriate practices related to early childhood development, curriculum, and assessment.

-Although 100% of candidates met target in AY 2017-2018 and AY 2018-2019, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty will add videos and resources to the course to support student learning in the following areas: Manages routines and transitions in a timely manner, Manages and/or adjusts allotted time for planned activities, Uses monitoring techniques continuously to facilitate learning, Adjusts lesson when appropriate, Demonstrates a sense of self-worth and confidence in ability to teach, and Uses correct oral and written English.
+Based on information gathered from analysis of the AC 2018-2019 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
+In 2020-2021, faculty will add additional videos and other resources to the course to support student learning in the following areas:

+- routines and transitions in a timely manner. - Manages and/or adjusts allotted time for planned activities,

+- Uses monitoring techniques continuously to facilitate learning, - Adjusts lesson when appropriate, - Demonstrates a sense of self-worth and confidence in ability to teach - Uses correct oral and written English.

 This effort to engage in program improvement will strengthen candidates' knowledge and skills relating to early childhood curriculum, development, and assessment.

-SLO 3
+These changes will improve the students' ability to demonstrate knowledge of developmentally appropriate practices related to early childhood development, curriculum, and assessment, thereby continuing to push the cycle of improvement forward.

+SLO3